Skip to content

 Most antimalware software is extremely very good at detecting runtime malware, attackers are also becoming smarter at creating rootkits that can hide from detection as well.
 Detecting malware that starts early in the boot cycle is a challenge that most antimalware vendors address diligently.

-Starting from Windows 8, a new feature was introduced called “Measured Boot”, which measures each component, from the firmware up through the boot start drivers, stores those measurements in the Trusted Platform Module (TPM) on the machine, and then makes available a log that can be tested remotely to verify the boot state of the client.
+Starting from Windows 8, a new feature was introduced called “Measured Boot”.
+It measures each component, from the firmware up through the boot start drivers, stores those measurements in the Trusted Platform Module (TPM) on the machine.
+Then makes available a log that can be tested remotely to verify the boot state of the client.

-Working with the TPM and non-Microsoft software, Measured Boot in Windows 10 allows a trusted server on the network to verify the integrity of the Windows startup process.
-Measured Boot uses the following process:
+Working with the TPM and non-Microsoft software.
+Measured Boot in Windows 10 allows a trusted server on the network to verify the integrity of the Windows startup process.
+It is worth noting that Measured Boot uses the following process:

 • The PC’s UEFI firmware stores in the TPM a hash of the firmware, bootloader, boot drivers, and everything that will be loaded before the anti-malware app.